francispoulin/francispoulin.github.io/publications.md

 ## 1999

 **F.J.
 Poulin**, G.E.
 Swaters, (1999), Sub-inertial dynamics of density-driven flows in a continuously stratified fluid on a sloping bottom.
 I. Model derivation and stability characteristics, _Proceedings of the Royal Society of London.
-Series A: Mathematical, Physical and Engineering Sciences, **455**.
+Series A: Mathematical, Physical and Engineering Sciences_, **455**.

 **F.J.
 Poulin**, G.E.
 Swaters, (1999), Sub–inertial dynamics of density–driven flows in a continuously stratified fluid on a sloping bottom.
 II.
 Isolated eddies and radiating cold domes, _Proceedings of the Royal Society of London.
 Series A: Mathematical, Physical and Engineering Sciences_, **455**.